-Patients may be caught off guard if their doctor asks the last question during an annual checkup, but a “comprehensive eye exam isn’t just about vision,” says Dr. Mark Jacquot, an optometrist and vice president of Vision Care Operations for LensCrafters.
+Patients may be caught off guard if their doctor asks the last question during an annual checkup, but a “comprehensive eye exam isn’t just about vision,” says Mark Jacquot, an optometrist and vice president of Vision Care Operations for LensCrafters.
 “It can provide information about a person’s overall health and serve as an early indicator of other conditions, like diabetes, which can lead to serious eye disease, like diabetic retinopathy.”

 Certain types of bleeding in the retina can signal leukemia.
 Eye doctors can diagnose brain tumors based on changes in a patient’s field of vision.
 Malignant melanoma can strike in back of the eye, and patients often don’t know it is there unless the cancer is in the very center of their field of vision, Pizzimenti says.

 Left untreated, the condition can lead to blindness, but managing it cuts this risk in half.
 When diabetic retinopathy is detected early, lifestyle changes such as eating healthier and losing weight can help prevent further damage.
-Don’t skip your oral checkups either—these are 10 shocking illnesses dentists find first.
+(Don’t skip your oral checkups either—these are 10 shocking illnesses dentists find first.)

 High blood pressure

-Studies have found links between heart disease and narrowing of small blood vessels in the retina, according to a paper in the American Journal of Medicine.
+Studies have found links between heart disease and narrowing of small blood vessels in the retina, according to a paper in the journal Hypertension.
 These connections are particularly strong in people without traditional heart disease risk factors.
-When it comes to other body parts, these are the 10 surprising conditions your hands might predict.
+(When it comes to other body parts, these are the 10 surprising conditions your hands might predict.)